Climate Justice Collab

 There is not enough funding going to climate justice, and it is not reaching those who need it the most.

-The Climate Justice – Just Transition Donor Collaborative has developed strategic partnerships to increase resourcing to local civil society organisations addressing the impacts of climate change and working to achieve climate justice for their communities.
+The Climate Justice – Just Transition Collaborative has developed strategic partnerships to increase resourcing to local civil society organisations addressing the impacts of climate change and working to achieve climate justice for their communities.

 Core partners of the Collaborative include: